Kirkistown Castle

-Kirkistown Castle is a castle situated near Cloghy, County Down, Northern Ireland.
-The tower house and bawn is a state care historic monument in the townland of Kirkistown, in Ards and North Down Borough (at grid ref: J6450 5800).
+Kirkistown Castle is a tower house situated near Cloghy, County Down, Northern Ireland.

+History

-It is an impressive three-storey tower house, built in 1622 by Roland Savage, a Norman landlord, at the site of a ninth-century round tower.
+The building is a three-storey tower house, built in 1622 by Roland Savage, a Norman landlord, at the site of a ninth-century round tower.
 It was occupied until 1731, when it was deserted.

+Structure

-It post-dates the Plantation, but is fully in the late medieval tower-house tradition.
+The house post-dates the Plantation, but is fully in the late medieval tower-house tradition.
 Parts of the bawn wall survive with three-quarter round flanker towers at the angles.
 The tower was remodelled in Gothic style in 1800 by a Col. Johnston, and in 1836 some further work was performed by a very young Master Montgomery of Grey Abbey.
 The building was left, however, with a partial roof and broken windows, and the elements soon returned it to disrepair.

 The Northern Ireland Environment Agency opened it to the public for the first time in 2001.